2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 The driver we hired took us to Panchita – Miraflores, which we would highly recommend.

 They offered excellent food, descent prices (for Miraflores), and pleasant atmosphere.
+This would also be a great spot for families.

 This is where we were introduced to three of our top 5 favourite dishes: Lomo Saltado, Aji de Gallina, and Papa al la HuancaÍna.